Our Achievements

 4. Awarded by Influential Women of the Year 2018 by International Lions Club

-5. warded by Modi Women Leadership Award 2016 by Stree Shakti India
+5. Awarded by Modi Women Leadership Award 2016 by Stree Shakti India

 6. Awarded with a Gorkha Dakshin Bahu by the Honorable President of Nepal 2013.